NexPlayer/iOS-SDK/advanced.md

 Information about specific multimedia content.

-Information about the currently loaded content is available as anNXContentInfoobject via NXPlayer::contentInfo.
+Information about the currently loaded content is available as an NXContentInfo object via NXPlayer::contentInfo.

 **Class Methods**

-- `(NSString∗) + stringFromAudioCodecID:` Convenience method that returns astringrepresentation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
+- `(NSString∗) + stringFromAudioCodecID:` Convenience method that returns a string representation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
 Use this for audio codec IDs.
-- `(NSString∗) + stringFromVideoCodecID:` Convenience method that returns atringrepresentation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
+- `(NSString∗) + stringFromVideoCodecID:` Convenience method that returns a string representation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
 Use this for video codec IDs.
-- `(NSString∗) + stringFromFileFormat:` Convenience method that returns astringrepresentation of an NXFileFormat, useful for diagnostic and log output, and for displaying to the user.
+- `(NSString∗) + stringFromFileFormat:` Convenience method that returns a string representation of an NXFileFormat, useful for diagnostic and log output, and for displaying to the user.
-- `(NSString∗) + stringFromCaptionType:` Convenience method that returns astringrepresentation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
+- `(NSString∗) + stringFromCaptionType:` Convenience method that returns a string representation of an NXCodecID, useful for diagnostic and log output, and for displaying to the user.
 Use this for caption types.

 #### - (NSString∗) infoAsMultiLineString
-Formats the content information as a multi-linestringthat can be displayed to the user or logged for diagnostic information.
+Formats the content information as a multi-line string that can be displayed to the user or logged for diagnostic information.

 The string includes all of the details included in NXContentInfo, as well as details on all of the streams available within.